-Table 1 Process to Periodically Revie w B.S.
-Degree Pr ogram Educational Objectives Table 1 1 focess to 1 chouldary Revie Ju D.D.
-Degree I ogram Duucationai Objectives
+Table 1 Process to Periodically Review B.S.
+Degree Program Educational Objectives

 B.S.
 Degree SOs Assessment Process

 The CpE B.S. degree curriculum includes math and science courses as well as CpE, CSc, EEE, and Engineering (ENGR) prefixed courses that are taught by faculty members from the CSc and EEE departments.
 The assessment of the CpE program relies on the assessment data received from the two departments where each department uses a different assessment methodology as outline below.